eporrasm/gaussian-analizer/README.md

 Then the program will prompt for fragment information and generate visualizations for the final state data.

+- Visualizations based on the final state data in folders:
+  - `npa`: Contains logs and graphs of the Natural Population Analysis matrix
+  - `wiberg`: Contains logs and graphs of the Wiberg bond index matrix

 ## Example
 ```bash
 # Copy your Gaussian log files to input folder